-While paid entrance to the biennale invites you to visit vast spaces of the Arsenale and the Giardini, a number of other pavilions are scattered throughout Venice in medieval palazzos and gardens.
+While paid entrance to the biennale invites you to visit vast spaces of the Arsenale and the Giardini, several other pavilions are scattered throughout Venice in medieval palazzos and gardens.
 Art in those palaces looked better than the one in the official biennale.
 Each pavilion usually represents a single country with its native artists exhibiting their talent to the multilingual public.

-This is one of the top art international shows that obliterates visual beauty in favor of concept.
+This is one of the top international art shows that obliterates visual beauty in favor of concept.
 Boring to the eyes and craftsy at best, the viewer has to read lengthy statements in provided brochures to “get” the idea behind the pieces.
-I love Venice for its beautiful architecture, history and art, yet the biennial rejects even a slightest idea of having representational art on its grounds.
-The exception is the Venetian pavilion itself that defies the curator’s voice with sparkling jewelry, chandeliers, gowns and sophisticated glass that highlights traditional artist labor and skill.
+I love Venice for its beautiful architecture, history, and art, yet the biennial rejects even the slightest idea of having representational art on its grounds.
+The exception is the Venetian pavilion itself that defies the curator’s voice with sparkling jewelry, chandeliers, gowns, and sophisticated glass that highlights traditional artist labor and skill.

 The Romanian Pavilion

-Like in the naked king fairy-tale, fooling of people takes place in the exhibition stating what they see is ART.
-Rooms after rooms visitors encounter piles of materials, fabric, metals or abstract sculptures, that often have profound meaning expressed through riveting writing.
-However these endless primitive installations and videos leave the spectators confused on what ART means.
+Like in the naked king fairy tale, the fooling of people takes place in the exhibition, stating that what they see is ART.
+Rooms after rooms, visitors encounter piles of materials, fabric, metals, or abstract sculptures that often have profound meaning expressed through riveting writing.
+However, these endless primitive installations and videos leave the spectators confused about what ART means.

 Art exists to call our attention to something, to make a statement, or to leave a record of times lived.
 Curated as apolitical and without a clear message, the biennial misses to deliver on any of these points.